biodigital-inc/human-android-sdk/README.md

 # human-android-sdk
 The Biodigital Human Android SDK

-The current version is 2.0.3, released 28 October 2020
+The current version is 2.0.4, released 30 November 2020

+You can import the library aar file directly into your Android app and add the following line to your app's build.gradle file:<br>
+implementation project(':humansdk-2.0.4-release')

 NOTE: The SDK and Sample Apps have been updated to use the androidx libraries